 As famous for the video as the song itself, where a group of children sporting Aphex Twin masks cause all manner of havoc on a housing estate before an old woman has her face screamed at by a large monster emerging from a television set… yeah, it’s pretty fucked up.
 James has said he conceived the song after sitting at home “getting pissed and fucking about with a crappy death metal jingle.”
 It’s a riff, or jingle if you like, that drives Come To Daddy on over a series of broken, ragged beats and a howling vocal line that proclaims to want to eat your soul.
 The single broke into the UK Top 40 and scared the living shit out of Top Of The Pops viewers all over the country.

-Lars Ulrich doesn’t know who they are, but they’re probably a little too extreme for the Metallica drummer anyway.
-When Mogwai mocked the announcement of the Bay Area thrashers headline slot at this year’s Glastonbury festival many metal fans scoffed that this was another case of a wimpy indie band being frightened by heavy music.
+When Mogwai mocked the announcement of Metallica’s headline slot at the Glastonbury festival a few years ago, many metal fans scoffed that this was another case of a wimpy indie band being frightened by heavy music.
 Badly, badly wrong.